-I have dedicated my life to public service.
-With your help, I hope to continue serving the people of Santa Clara County.
+I have dedicated my life to public service, and will always work for the people of Santa Clara County.

 As a wildlands firefighter for the U.S. Forest service, I learned what hard work is.
 I will never forget how important our first responders are to our community.

 As a lawyer, I dedicated close to a decade of hard work on litigation against polluters and companies who put profits over people.
 I worked to hold Exxon, Shell and half a dozen more oil companies accountable for their part in exposing workers to deadly chemicals.